malvins-studio/baseproject/README.md

 - [ok] Tailwind (for frontend styling): bundle add tailwindcss-rails
 - [ok] Run bundle install to install the gems.
 - [ok] Generate a User model with Devise using the command: rails generate devise User
-- [:check:] Run database migrations: rails db:create && rails db:migrate
+- [ok] Run database migrations: rails db:create && rails db:migrate

 ## [ok] Day 2:
 - [ok] Create a test asserting Tailwind is installed and running.
 Make it pass.
-- - [ok] Integrate Tailwind by following the docs (https://tailwindcss.com/docs/guides/ruby-on-rails).
+-- [ok] Integrate Tailwind by following the docs (https://tailwindcss.com/docs/guides/ruby-on-rails).
 - [ok] Create a test asserting the existence of a Dashboard index page.
 Make it pass.

 ## Day 3: Dashboard or Overview with Bootstrap Styling